-To centralize procedures at the facility and ensure that the O&M Plan objectives are met, a recommendation to appoint a Program Manager at the property should be included in the O&M Plan.
-The Program Manager should be employed full time at the subject facility, but may have other duties in addition to hazardous building material management.
+To centralize procedures at the facility and ensure that the O&M Plan objectives are met, appointment of an O&M Manager at the property must be included in the O&M Plan.
 This person will need to oversee all hazardous building material activities at the facility.
-A recommendation should also be included in the DCA O&M Plan to train the Program Manager in the basics of asbestos or lead paint hazards and to familiarize this person with the locations of all identified materials at the facility.
-The Program Manager will guide custodial and maintenance staffs, contractors, outside service vendors and residents with regard to activities that could potentially disturb asbestos or lead paint.
-The Program Manager will be responsible for periodic inspections of identified ACM and LBP, which will document their condition over time.
-When damage is observed, the Program Manager should arrange for repair or cleanup of damaged ACM or LBP and limit access to the damaged area.
-Further, the Program Manager will be required to keep documents and records on file of all activities relating to asbestos or lead paint issues on the property including work permits in areas containing ACM or LBP, emergency responses and the like.
 A maintenance supervisor or property manager usually holds this responsible position.
+A recommendation must also be included in the DCA O&M Plan to train the O&M Manager in the basics of asbestos or lead paint hazards and to familiarize this person with the locations of all identified materials at the facility.

+The O&M Manager guides custodial and maintenance staffs, contractors, outside service vendors and residents with regard to activities that could potentially disturb asbestos or lead paint.
+The O&M Manager is responsible for periodic inspections of identified ACM and LBP to document their condition over time.
+When damage is observed, the O&M Manager must arrange for repair or cleanup of damaged ACM or LBP and limit access to the damaged area.
+Further, the O&M Manager is required to keep documents and records on file of all activities relating to asbestos or lead paint issues on the property, including work permits in areas containing ACM or LBP, emergency responses and the like.